ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['47.254', '11.4']

-Leaving Veldidena, Virgil set out for None by road, a journey of about 41 miles.
+Leaving Veldidena, Virgil set out for a village by road, a journey of about 41 miles.

 Above the roads are ruins, among which is a cave sacred to Asclepius.
 A caravan from {destination} passed by.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.

 There was no story for None

-Intending to travel by road to Pons Drusi, Virgil left None.
+Intending to travel by road to Pons Drusi, Virgil left a village.
 It was a journey of about 28 miles.

 His shoes are covered in dust from the road.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
 Now the road is quieter.
 The sun beats down..